On the Expressive Power of Contextual Relations in Transformers: Related Work

 \paragraph{Optimal transport in attention and representation learning.} Optimal transport and entropic regularization have been widely adopted in machine learning as tools for comparing distributions and inducing geometry-aware similarities \cite{cuturi2013sinkhorn,genevay2016entropic,peyre2019computational}.
 Several works incorporate Sinkhorn iterations into attention mechanisms to improve stability or to encode prior structure \cite{frogner2015learning,mena2018learning}.
-In these approaches, optimal transport is typically used as a computational primitive or loss function acting on learned representations.
-By contrast, we take coupling measures themselves as the objects of approximation.
-This allows us to treat Sinkhorn-based attention as a parametrized family of coupling-valued maps and to study their expressive power within a functional-analytic and measure-theoretic framework \cite{leonard2012schrodinger,nutz2022stability,nutz2021quantitative}. \cite{sinkformers} propose replacing standard softmax attention with Sinkhorn normalization at every layer, enforcing (approximate) double stochasticity throughout the network.
+In these approaches, optimal transport is typically used as a computational primitive or loss function acting on learned representations. \cite{leonard2012schrodinger,nutz2022stability,nutz2021quantitative} Study the analytic properties of the problem and \cite{litman2025scaled} formalizes softmax attention as the exact solution to a one-sided entropic optimal transport problem. \cite{sinkformers} propose replacing standard softmax attention with Sinkhorn normalization at every layer, enforcing (approximate) double stochasticity throughout the network.
 Similarly, \cite{sparse_sinkhorn} introduce Sparse Sinkhorn Attention, combining Sinkhorn iterations with sparsity constraints to obtain more efficient attention patterns.

 Our approach differs in both scope and objective.
 Rather than modifying all attention layers, we introduce the Sinkhorn operator only at the final interaction stage, keeping standard attention mechanisms in intermediate layers.
 This allows us to retain the expressive structure of classical Transformers while introducing a principled probabilistic interpretation of the final attention map as a coupling between measures.

-Moreover, while prior works are primarily motivated by architectural design and computational efficiency, our focus is on expressivity and approximation theory.
+Moreover, while prior works are primarily motivated by architectural design and computational efficiency or analytic stability, our focus is on expressivity and approximation theory.
 In particular, we study the ability of Transformer-like architectures to approximate structured relational operators (i.e., couplings between measures), providing a theoretical characterization of contextual relation learning.